Monthly ETF Commentary

 Harvest US Bank Leaders Income ETF

 HUBL maintains a covered call strategy for income.
 It remains positioned to benefit from renewed investor confidence in the banking sector as risks around tariffs and policy uncertainty eased.
+The ETF is scheduled to be rebalanced during November.

 Outlook | The US Federal Reserve Bank’s rate expectations and loan growth outlooks will shape returns | Covered calls can help manage risk in a volatile macro banking environment.